Home / About Alexander Jarvis

 7

-You come to me because I’m the one person who will not lie to you, and there are zero consequences in telling me all your allegedly shady things you got up to.
+You come to me because I’m the one person who will not lie to you.
+There are zero consequences in telling me all the allegedly shady things you got up to.

 I have no filter, so enjoy the truth.